Next Start

 1/27/2020

-If you’re unfamiliar with welding symbols, don’t panic!
-While they can look intimidating at first, learning the basics behind what they mean can transform your welds.
 Keep reading to learn all about what welding blueprint symbols are, the basics of how to read them and more.

 What Are Welding Blueprint Symbols?

-Welding blueprint symbols are used as a means of communication between a designer, such as a shop foreman, welding engineer or supervisor, and welder.
+Welding blueprint symbols are used as a means of communication between a designer, such as a shop foreman, welding engineer or supervisor, and a welder.
 Essentially, they are a set of symbols used as a shorthand code for describing the type of weld, its size and other processing and finishing information.
 They appear on engineering and fabrication drawings, which the welder will refer to in order to create their weld.

 Before starting their weld, welders will typically look at a Welding Procedure Specification (WPS), which is a document that gives direction to the welder by providing information such as material thickness, the general position the part needs to be welded in, the electrodes to use and more.
 From here, the welder will look at the welding blueprint, which contains weld symbols, specific measurements and other information needed to complete the task.
 These blueprints come in different forms, such as isometric, orthographic and 3D.

-There are a wide variety of welding blueprint symbols that represent all different types of welds.
+There is a wide variety of welding blueprint symbols that represent all types of welds.
 These symbols aren’t used in every industry—however, they are commonly used in industries such as construction, which require parts and pieces that meet exact specifications.
 Welders in these industries rely on blueprints to guide their work every day.

 Understanding the Basic Structure of a Welding Symbol